Sweden's "Mr Fix It" offers crisis lessons for Europe

 A TURNAROUND

-Realising that this was no ordinary crisis, the government soon extended guarantees to all bank liabilities.
-Two of Sweden's biggest banks were nationalised, part of government intervention that would cost 4-5 percent of GDP.
+Realizing that this was no ordinary crisis, the government soon extended guarantees to all bank liabilities.
+Two of Sweden's biggest banks were nationalized, part of government intervention that would cost 4-5 percent of GDP.

 It was also a sign of how Sweden rose above party ideology in a crisis.
 This was no socialist government, but a right of centre coalition -- the same coalition that is in power today.